shaikshowkathali08/ARM-Based-Real-Time-Digital-Automotive-Instrument-Cluster-with-CAN-Protocol-Integration/README.md

 ---

-# ⚙️ Node A – Transmitter ECU
+# Node A – Transmitter ECU

-Node A acts as the **data acquisition and transmission unit** of the automotive system.
+Node A acts as the data acquisition and transmission unit of the automotive system.

-## 🔥 Responsibilities
+## Responsibilities
 - Reads analog sensor values using ADC
 - Handles external interrupts for switches
 - Sends CAN messages periodically